Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Placing Faculty Member on Compulsory Leave

-If the President or representative believes that a faculty member is unable to perform assigned duties due to illness, disability, or injury, the President or representative may require the faculty member to submit to a medical examination by a licensed physician chosen by and paid for by the University, or by a licensed physician chosen by and paid for by the faculty member, and who is acceptable to the President or representative and who shall submit a report to the University.
+If the President or representative believes that a faculty member is unable to perform assigned duties due to illness, disability, or injury, the President or representative may require the faculty member to submit to a medical examination by a licensed physician chosen by and paid for by the University, or by a licensed physician chosen by and paid for by the faculty member (who is acceptable to the President or representative), who shall submit a report to the University.

 If the University agrees to accept the faculty member’s choice of a licensed physician, the University may not then require another University-paid examination.
 If the medical examination confirms that the faculty member is unable to perform assigned duties, the President or representative shall place the faculty member on compulsory leave.